Thinking about joining the club of 32 million small business owners by buying an established business?

 One of the most popular sources of loans to buy a business is the Small Business Association (SBA) loan program.
 The SBA provides a variety of government-backed loan programs to small businesses that are executed through approved banks and lenders.
 Contact your bank to find out if they are an SBA lender.
 If so, they can guide you through the requirements and the process.

 Tip: The Small Business Association provides a wealth of information, classes, and supportive resources for free that can assist you with buying an existing business.
+The even have incentives for women businesses.
 It’s a good idea to check it out.

 What about other types of bank loans?